certego/PcapMonkey/README.md

 ![Saved Object](https://github.com/certego/pcapmonkey/raw/master/images/kibana_saved_object.png)

 Then open the Import dialog and import `kibana.ndjson` file from this repository.
-Now going back in Kibana discover you should see two index pattern called `pcapmonkey*` and `pcapmonkey_original_ts*`.
+Now going back in Kibana discover you should see two index patterns called `pcapmonkey*` and `pcapmonkey_original_ts*`.

-## Managing suricata Signatures
+## Managing Suricata Signatures
 Use the following command to download all Open ET rules:
 ```
 sudo docker-compose run --entrypoint='suricata-update -f' suricata